stevemccormack/MultiDash-ETHOS-26/README.md

   <img src="https://raw.githubusercontent.com/stevemccormack/MultiDash-ETHOS-26/main/MultiDash/MultiDash.png" alt="MultiDash logo" width="280">
 </p>

-MultiDash is a configurable telemetry dashboard for FrSky radios running ETHOS 26.
+MultiDash is a configurable telemetry dashboard for FrSky ETHOS 1.6 and higher.
 It started as a UMX dashboard, but its telemetry fields can be used with TW, ACCESS, ACCST, DSM, and other setups as long as ETHOS can see the sensor.

 This release includes pre-flight, in-flight, and flight-summary screens with automatic timing and persistent flight counts.

 ## System Requirements

-ETHOS 26.1.0 RC4 or later
+ETHOS 1.6 or Newer

 ## Tested Hardware